 Geography of Grace is a four-day institute for those who have experienced one or more Courage & Renewal programs and want to “bring it home” and lead small groups, based on the Circle of Trust approach, in their spiritual community.

 Just as many of us are removed from contact with the natural world through our busy lives, so too we live distanced from the inner nature of our souls.
 Cut off from the land, we lose our sense of place and grounding, our sense of home and belonging on this earth; likewise, when we are out of touch with our souls our lives become barren, starved at the roots of what deeply animates us.

 Based on metaphors from the geography of land and sky, this twelve-session series leads into an exploration of the geography of the soul, the true essence of the work of the Center for Courage & Renewal.
 Using Circles of Trust®, these sessions are designed to provide you with a chance to consider different aspects of our inner and outer geography.
 The notion of grace and its many facets is woven throughout each session.

 This retreat, while designed with clergy in mind, has been experienced by leaders of other fields and found enriching for any setting where community is valued and/or an alignment of values is a desired outcome.
 We welcome people from all spiritual traditions and walks of life.
 In fact, we borrow diverse meanings of grace from different religious and philosophical perspectives.

 Upon attending A Geography of Grace, you will:

 - Receive a one-of-a-kind, 125-page curriculum for small-group programming that you can use and adapt in your home community.
 Download the introductory session of the curriculum here, “The Lay of the Land.”

-- Practice leading the curriculum and gain feedback from your peers and facilitators.
+- Practice leading and adapting the curriculum and gain feedback from your peers and facilitators.

-- Experience a community of mutual support with fellow clergy and congregational leaders.
+- Experience a community of mutual support with fellow institute attendees.